 There also are on average 310 job openings for electricians, 160 job openings in heating, ventilation and air conditioning (HVAC), 155 job openings for equipment operators and 145 job openings in welding, according to data the association pulled from the U.S. Department of Labor.

 Many people in the construction trades are reaching retirement age, and “we’re losing ‘em faster than we’re getting ‘em,” Caton said.
 Read More

 Career Builder Resources

-At Alabama AGC, our goal is to help you recruit, train, and empower a highly skilled workforce.
+At Alabama AGC, our goal is to help you recruit, train and empower a highly skilled workforce.
 Whether you’re an employer, a job seeker or a student, Alabama AGC can assist you in achieving the success to provide profitability and economic growth for your company by creating opportunities for success and an improved quality of life for Alabamians.
-Let us assist you in your search for qualified, trained and skilled workers for Alabama’s construction industry.

 Go Build Alabama

-You’ve got a lot of decisions to make.
-YouScience gives you impactful guidance to get focused on where you want to be.
-Proven science and algorithms encourage self-discovery and more confidence in your post-secondary choices.
-By combining aptitudes (what you naturally do well) AND interests (what you like doing), we match you to your best-fit personalized career path.
-Forget the personality and interest “tests” your parents took in school.
-Those are a thing of the past.
-Today there’s better technology to give you more personalized results.
+You’ve got a lot of decisions to make, and YouScience gives you guidance to get focused on where you want to be.
+Proven science and algorithms encourage self-discovery and higher confidence in your post-secondary choices.
+By combining aptitudes (what you naturally do well) and interests (what you like doing), YouScience matches you to your best-fit personalized career path.
+Forget the personality and interest “tests” your parents took in school — those are a thing of the past, and today there’s better technology to give you more personalized results.

 Placement in Industry